icegoat9/picohaven/picohaven_source.md

 - `picohaven###.p8` -- the game 'cart' which has sprites, map, sfx (plus some game strings stored in unused gfx/sfx space via helper cart storedatatocart...), and which #includes that .lua file of code

 My typical development + test loop (v1):
-- Edit the source code in `picohaven100e.lua` using VScode or another external editor-- it is too large for the PICO-8 built-in editor to open because of its in-code comments, which I didn't want to remove
+- Edit the source code in `picohaven###.lua` using VScode or another external editor-- it is too large for the PICO-8 built-in editor to open because of its in-code comments, which I didn't want to remove
 - Whenever I want to run it, because the base code is far over the compressed size limit, strip comments and whitespace with a command like this (suggested on [the PICO-8 forums](https://www.lexaloffle.com/bbs/?pid=72975#p)):
-  -  `./minify_reg.sh picohaven100e.lua minify_rules2.sed > picohaven100e_minify.lua`
+  -  `./minify_reg.sh picohaven_v11a.lua minify_rules2.sed > picohaven_v11a_sminify.lua`
   -  I try to not do other minification to keep the file readable-- comment and whitespace stripping is currently just _barely_ enough
-- In the PICO-8 application, load and run `picohaven100.p8` (which as of this writing just includes the source from `picohaven100e_minify.lua`, plus contains the sprites, sfx, map, and so on).
+- In the PICO-8 application, load and run `picohaven###.p8` (which as of this writing just includes the source from `picohaven_v11a_sminify.lua`, plus contains the sprites, sfx, map, and so on).
 If it's already open you can just hit Ctrl-R to reload changes (after running the minify_reg command above), which gives a nice quick testing loop
   - Edit this .p8 file when needed to edit graphics, maps, sound, music.
 - Core game data (player cards, upgrades, items, monster decks and stats) is stored in strings in the .lua source, but I have a helped spreadsheet that lets me adjust all the numbers and abilities, then concatenate them into a string I copy and paste into the .lua source
 - Story text (shown before/after each level) wouldn't fit within the cart limits, originally... so it's now stored in a binary format in unused space in the cart's sprite and sound data, using separate program `storedatatocart4r.p8`.
 I edit the story text in a spreadsheet which concatenates it into a specific format for storedatatocart.p8, then run that to overwrite those parts of the picohaven###.p8 cart